 Have you defined who officially owns CRM within the organization?
 If not, you need to.
 In some companies this may be a single role or team.
 In larger organizations we typically recommend ownership be managed by a steering or leadership committee.
 This team is responsible for the ongoing growth and health of the tool.
 They should meet regularly with a standard agenda, serving as the hub for any enhancements, upgrades, cleanup, governance, support, etc. They don't necessarily have to be the team to execute on these items, but they should be providing the oversight in order to ensure they are getting done.

 Dynamics 365 is an investment that can reap many rewards when rolled out and maintained correctly.
 Be sure to get these important items right from the start.
 If you're already underway, remember to revisit these with each and every upgrade… and sometimes in between!
 Need some help?
-Give us a shout, we'd love to work alongside your team on these important tasks!
+Contact our team at C5Insight, we'd love to work alongside your team on these important tasks!

 The complementary paper includes over 12 years of research, recent survey results, and CRM turnaround success stories.

 This 60-second assessment is designed to evaluate your organization's collaboration readiness.